We’re going to explore the best healthy treats for chickens, and share what you definitely shouldn’t be feeding to your birds!

 Yogurt

-Yogurt is a great treat for chickens, and as a bonus, it helps even out the bacteria in their guts, making it easier to digest food.
+Yogurt is a healthy treat for chickens, and as a bonus, it helps even out the bacteria in their guts, making it easier to digest food.
 Feed them plain yogurt, they don’t need the added sugar in other types.

 Insects (Especially Mealworms)

 Chickens can hunt for their own insects while free-ranging, or you can provide them by digging them out of the soil or pulling them from plants.
-Dried mealworms can be purchased from the feed store, bought on Amazon, or raised in your own home, if you’re not the squeamish type.
+Our free range flock loves to chase after moths and crickets in the woods, it’s good entertainment and healthy chicken treats all in one!

 Chicken Scratch

 Some people believe that chicken scratch is a meal in itself.
 It’s certainly not.
 Scratch is mostly made up of corn and is to be fed only as a treat.
 We use it in the winter to keep chickens occupied during the day and help them put on a little insulating fat.
+Scratch grains are a great treat in small amounts.

 Flock Block

 The Flock Block is the perfect chicken treat.
 Full of nutrient dense seeds and grains, this treat is held together with suet.
 One block will last a small flock several weeks, and will not only serve as a snack but as a boredom buster as well.
+This is by far our flock’s favorite treat, we always keep one or two flock blocks as winter treats, as it’s a great way to keep them busy and moving on cold days.

 Sunflower Seeds